statsqixu/statsqixu.github.io/_pages/about.md

 ---
 <div class="minimal-home minimal-home-single">
   <p>
-    I am a postdoctoral researcher in the
+    I am a tenure-track assistant professor in the <a href="https://cla.umn.edu/statistics">School of Statistics</a> at the University of Minnesota.
+Prior to this, I was a postdoctoral researcher in the
     <a href="https://www.cmu.edu/dietrich/statistics-datascience/index.html">Department of Statistics &amp; Data Science</a>
     at Carnegie Mellon University, working with
     <a href="https://kathrynmroeder.github.io">Kathryn Roeder</a>